Community Wildfire Protection Planning &

 Our Team will facilitate the following process:

-6. Establish community priorities and recommendations for fire preparedness & evacuation planning.
+Establish community priorities and recommendations for fire preparedness & evacuation planning

-Leadership and collaboration are the keys to the process and Teton Wildfire Mitigation Team can provide this for your community.
-In 2022 TWMT wrote Fire Preparedness and Evacuation Plans for the Gros Ventre North Subdivision and the Lost Creek Ranch/HOA, both in Teton County.
+Leadership and collaboration are the keys to the process, and the Teton Wildfire Mitigation Team can provide this for your community.
+In 2022, TWMT developed a Fire Preparedness and Evacuation Plan for the Gros Ventre North Subdivision and the Lost Creek Ranch/HOA, both in Teton County.
 As a result of the plan and homeowner motivation, Gros Ventre North was recognized as a Firewise USA Community in August 2022.
+Many other preparedness plans have been developed in Teton County.

-We can also assist any government agency with land management and natural resource planning.
+We can also assist any government agency or private entity with land management and natural resource planning, hazard mitigation planning, and emergency management planning.

 Berry Fire 2018, Grand Teton National Park